 In 1885, the 34th Illinois General Assembly passed legislation to establish a soldiers' and sailors' home for disabled Illinois veterans of the Mexican and Civil Wars.
 On June 1, 1886, Governor Richard Oglesby decided on Quincy as the site of the new home.
 On October 19th of that same year, the Illinois Soldiers' and Sailors' Home was formally dedicated.
-(The name was changed in June, 1973, to the "Illinois Veterans Home at Quincy" as it is known today.)
+(The name was changed in June, 1973, to the "Illinois Veterans Home at Quincy"

 The Home is the largest and oldest veterans home of the four in Illinois and one of the larger and older veterans homes in the country.

 The peak of membership was reached in 1909, when there were 1,654 members.
 Today, nearly 450 members call the facility home.
 Over 70 of the 102 counties in Illinois are represented within the current membership.

 The Home has often been labeled as "the city within the city" because of its size and unique set up.
 The facility is comprised of over 25 buildings totaling just under one million gross square feet and sits upon 210 beautiful acres on the northern edge of Quincy.
 It is equipped with its own post office, bank, assembly hall, guest house, mini post exchange, chapel, cemetery, lake, animal park, museum, and several military-related historical sites.
 The Home also has its own publication and television station.